Mega-Disaster Tracking

 Photo: 6 ABC Action News.

-As time marches on, researchers anticipate more extreme events on our planet, such as:
+As time marches on, researchers anticipate more extreme weather and natural disasters, along with:

 3) Learning first aid and herbal medicine.